 INTRODUCTION AND HISTORY

 In 1787, the British negotiated the purchase of more than a quarter million acres (1,000 km²) of land on the shores of Lake Ontario in the area of what is now Toronto.
 In 1793 Governor John Graves Simcoe named York, as Toronto was then known, the capital of the new colony of Upper Canada.
 The parliament and government offices moved here from Niagara-on-the-Lake, then called Newark, in 1796.
 At the time, York was a small ten-block rectangle at the eastern end of the harbour.
-It extended from Berkeley Street west to George Street, and north from Palace Street (Front Street), which ran along the harbour, to Lot Street (Queen Street).
-In the next few years this settlement expanded to become the Town of York, which covered the area north of Palace (Front) Street and south of Queen Street between about Parliament Street and Yonge Street.
+It extended from Berkeley Street west to George Street, and north from Palace Street (now Front Street), which ran along the harbour, to Lot Street (Queen Street).
+In the next few years this settlement expanded to become the Town of York, which covered the area north of Palace (Front) Street and south of Lot (Queen) Street between about Parliament Street and Yonge Street.
 Palace (Front) Street was at that time right on the banks of Lake Ontario and George Street ended at Palace (Front) Street.
-It was called Palace Street because it led to the "Palaces of Government" - the parliament and other government buildings.
+It was called Palace Street because it ran between the "Palaces of Government" - the parliament and other government buildings.

-It is interesting to note that the land on which MTCC 573 is built is described by the Land Registry as "being composed of parts of Water Lots 16 and 17, part of the Walks and Gardens, part of the Bank of Toronto Bay".
+It is interesting to note that the land on which MTCC 573 is built is still described by the Land Registry Office as "being composed of parts of Water Lots 16 and 17, part of the Walks and Gardens, part of the Bank of Toronto Bay".
 In 1834, the Town of York became the City of Toronto.
 This 1833 map - prepared by the British Royal Engineers - shows the layout of York-Toronto and how the corner of George Street and Palace Street was 'in the thick of things!
 (Double click on the map to get a bigger version.)

 This earlier map, from 1827, shows the site of our building at the corner of George and Palace Streets - New Street is now Jarvis Street, Palace Street is now Front Street, Caroline Street is now Sherbourne and the building marked "Market" is now St Lawrence Hall.
 Note the stream that crossed Palace Street just west of George and the location of the shoreline.